SOC 2 Type 2 in progress

 > /heron-audit

-Same audit engine, hosted for you.
-No local setup, no API keys.
-Point your agents at the dashboard endpoint and everything is saved automatically.
+Same audit engine, hosted.
+No local setup.
+Point your agents at the dashboard endpoint and every session, transcript, and report is stored.
+SSO, team access, and risk trends land next

 Coming soon